-Visit Identifier ^a Screening Periods 1 through 3 Follow-up contact Early Termination/Discontinuation Days Relative to Day 1 Day 28 to Day -2 Day -1 Day 1 Day 2 Day 3 Day 4 Day 5 Day 7 ^b 28-35 Days ^b Hours After Dose 0 ^b 24 48 72 96 144
+Visit Identifier ^a Screening Periods 1 through 3 Follow-up ^b Early Termination/ Discontinuation Day -1 Day 1 Day 2 Day 3 Day 4 Day 5 Day 7 ^c Days Relative to Day 1 Day -28 to Day -2 28-35 Days Hours After Dose 0 ^d 24 48 72 96 144

-- d.
+- g.
 Outpatient visit: Participants who are discharged on Day 4 will be required to return to the CRU for outpatient visits on Days 5 and 7 during each treatment period.
-If participants are confined in the CRU until completion of the 96 hour PK sample and discharged on Day 5, they will be required to return to the CRU for outpatient visit on Day 7 during each period. - e.
-Medical history: Include history of alcohol abuse, tobacco, electronic smoking device, licit and illicit drug use or dependence within 6 months of Screening. - f.
-Physical exam: Complete physical examination must either be conducted at Screening or upon admission of Period 1 only and brief physical examination must be performed on Day 7 of each period.
-Brief physical examinations may be performed as appropriate at other times at the investigator's discretion if there are findings during the previous examination, new/open adverse events, or upon discharge/early termination/discontinuation. - g.
-Single 12-Lead ECG and Vital signs: Collected at screening, at predose on Day 1 of Period 1 and Day 7 of Period 3 only, or upon early termination/discontinuation. - h.
-Safety laboratory: Screening sample must be collected within 28 days prior to first administration (see [Section 8.2.4](#)).
+If participants are confined to the CRU until completion of the 96-hour PK sample and discharged on Day 5, they will be required to return to the CRU for outpatient visit on Day 7 during each treatment period. - h.
+Medical history: Include history of alcohol abuse, binge drinking, tobacco, electronic smoking device, licit and illicit drug use or dependence within 6 months of Screening.
+For Day -1, records would be reviewed or updated only. - i.
+Physical exam: Complete physical examination must either be conducted at Screening or upon admission of Period 1 only, and brief physical examination must be performed on Day 7 of each period.
+Brief physical examinations may be performed as appropriate at other times at the investigator's discretion if there are findings during the previous examination, new/open AEs, or upon discharge/early termination/discontinuation. - j.
+Vital signs: Collected at screening, at predose on Day 1 of Periods 1 and 3, and Day 7 of Period 3, or upon discharge/early termination/discontinuation. - k.
+Single 12-Lead ECG: Collected at screening, at predose on Day 1 of Period 1 and Day 7 of Period 3, or upon discharge/early termination/discontinuation. - l.
+Safety laboratory: Must be collected within 28 days prior to first administration (see [Section 8.2.4](#)).
 Safety laboratory assessments including urinalysis, hematology, and chemistry will be performed following at least 4 hours fasting.
-Safety laboratory samples will be collected on Day -1 of each period, prior to discharge of each period and on each outpatient visit or if the reason for discontinuation is related to an AE if applicable.
-Additional laboratory assessments may be required to evaluate potential cases of Hy's Law or adverse events as deemed necessary by the investigator.
-Refer to [Table 6](#) in [Section 10.2](#). - i.
-FSH: Will be performed at screening for postmenopausal (amenorrheic for at least 12 consecutive months) women only. - j.
-COVID-19 testing: The testing for COVID-19 pathogen by PCR will be performed at each visit.
-The testing will be performed at screening and on Day -1, Day 4 and Day 7 of each period and other timepoints as deemed necessary to assess the safety at the discretion of the investigator.
-Day 5 testing will be performed only if participants are discharged on Day 4.
-In that case, a testing will be performed on Day 5 outpatient visit of each period. - k.
-Bosutinib administration: Dosing under fed condition in each period will be separated by at least a 14-day washout interval from bosutinib dosing in the prior period.
+Safety laboratory samples will be collected prior to discharge/early termination/discontinuation or if the reason for discontinuation is related to an AE if applicable.
+Additional laboratory assessments may be required to evaluate potential cases of Hy's Law or AE as deemed necessary by the investigator.
+Refer to [Table 6](#) in [Section 10.2](#). - m.
+FSH: Will be performed at screening for postmenopausal (amenorrheic for at least 12 consecutive months) women only. - n.
+COVID-19 questionnaire: Check exposure to SARS-CoV-2, and COVID-19 related signs and symptoms.
+COVID-19 questionnaires on Days 5 and 7 are only required for outpatient visits during each period. - o.
+COVID-19 testing: The testing for COVID-19 pathogen by PCR will be performed on Day -1 and Day 4 of each period and other timepoints as deemed necessary to assess the safety at the discretion of the investigator.
+COVID-19 testings on Days 5 and 7 are only required for outpatient visits during each period. - p.
+COVID-19 check temperature: To be done during any visit to the CRU and at least daily during residence. - q.
+Bosutinib administration: Dosing under fed condition (Treatments A and B) or under fasted condition (Treatment C).
+Each period will be separated by at least a 14-day washout interval from bosutinib dosing in the prior period - r.
+Prep D1 Retained Research Samples for Genetics: Period 1 only.
+If Prep D1 is not collected on the designated collection day, collect at the next available time point when biospecimens are being collected in conjunction with a participant visit.